 Illustrations bring a unique visual voice to products.
 They use different styles to guide, explain, and add context that enriches information and experiences.

-Illustration with background and texture used for Adobe Fresco.
+Illustration with background and texture used for Adobe Illustrator on the iPad.

 Illustrations using this style are often used for introducing new content and features (e.g., onboarding scenarios), where the aim is to draw attention to important information surrounding them.
 They’re integrated with product interfaces through conscious choices in layout design and color theme.